 With the harsh crackdown on VPN service providers in China, there are few options for users to turn to.
 Tentatively, I have begun covert investigations into several VPNs that can still operate despite China’s restrictive Great Firewall.

-At the moment, I’ve only found two which can work (more or less) reliably within the country – ExpressVPN and NordVPN.
+At the moment, I’ve only found two which can work (more or less) reliably within the country – SurfShark.

-ExpressVPN as I mentioned earlier is based in the British Virgin Islands and has a global network of over 3,000 servers.
-These are spread across 160 locations so there is a much higher chance of line stability and reliability.
+SurfShark as I mentioned earlier is based in the British Virgin Islands and has a global network of over 3,200 servers.
+These are spread across 65 countries so there is a much higher chance of line stability and reliability.

-More importantly, regular tests with ExpressVPN from within the Country suggest that ExpressVPN is one of the remaining key players which allow unrestricted Internet access to China-based users.
+More importantly, regular tests with SurfShark from within the Country suggest that SurfShark is one of the remaining key players which allow unrestricted Internet access to China-based users.

-For those who subscribe to their annual plan, prices drop to $6.67/mo – thanks to an exclusive deal we got from the company.
+For those who subscribe to their two years plan, prices drop to $2.49/mo thanks to a special deal we got from the company.
 While not the cheapest around, we have monitored this service provider for some time now and find it to be the most reliable option.

 As the hedging implies, free in the context of a VPN service is usually dangerous.
 Keep in mind though, that there are 100% free VPN services, and those which offer a freemium model.